bryanspms/Wii-Balance-Board/README.md

-# 📝 How to Bridge a Wii Balance Board to Modern Bluetooth LE Using a Raspberry Pi  by Bryan Price
+# BalanceBridge: Wii Balance Board Controller for Windows & Unity
+_Modernizing the Wii Balance Board for Windows, Unity, and Steam._

 This project makes the Wii Balance Board usable as a modern controller on Windows 11, with integration paths for Unity and Steam.
 See [How to Bridge a Wii Balance Board](Wii-Balance-Board-Bridge.md) for the full Raspberry Pi setup guide.

----

-## Steps
-1. First
-2. Second
-3. Third

----

-## Configuration
-1. First
-2. Second
-3. Third
+[^1]

 ---